Want to know the 10 worst foods for prostate health?

 The American Cancer Society has since backed these findings.
-They documented a link between high dairy intake and the development of the disease in men over the age of 40.
+They document a link between high dairy intake and the development of the disease in men over the age of 40.

 Many dairy foods from cows contain biochemicals that encourage cancer.
 The high level of animal fat invites high levels of estrogen to be found in men as they age.

-Oestrogen is typically considered a female hormone and is very harmful since it encourages testosterone to be converted to dihydrotestosterone, which is very irritating for the prostate and is at the root of all prostate disease.
+Oestrogen is typically considered a female hormone and is very harmful since it encourages testosterone to be converted to dihydrotestosterone.
+This is very irritating for the prostate and is at the root of all prostate disease.

 Dairy products should, therefore, be avoided altogether.
 Replace dairy cow products with goat products.
-Goats milk, cream, yogurt, cheese (especially hard cheese) have a much higher proportion of protein and do not contain the same harmful biochemicals.
+Goats milk, cream, yogurt, cheese (especially hard cheese) have a much higher proportion of protein.
+And they do not contain the same harmful biochemicals.

 4) Canned foods

 They may be convenient, but canned foods are decidedly not good for your prostate.
 This is because many of them contain a synthetic estrogen called Bisphenol A (BPA).
 It’s used in the construction of polycarbonate containers like tin cans and even water bottles.

-Though investigations into the connections between BPA and a wide variety of diseases are ongoing, the European Union and Canada have already banned it in the making of baby bottles.
+Investigations into the connections between BPA and a wide variety of diseases are ongoing.
+But the European Union and Canada have already banned it in the making of baby bottles.

 Foods like tomatoes are particularly susceptible to BPA.
 Tomatoes can soak BPA into their soft tissues while in storage.

 5) Non-organic vegetables

 Low carbohydrate vegetables are great as part of a planned ketogenic diet.
-But for good prostate health, we should ensure that everything we consume is organic and untreated.
+But for good prostate health, you should ensure everything you consume is organic and untreated.
 The wisdom of this approach is apparent.